cokeSchlumpf/maquette/controller/src/test/resources/features/datasets.md

     And dataset "some-data" contains 2 versions

-    Then "clair" should be able to see dataset "some-data" when browsing available datasets
+    Then "clair" should be able to see dataset "some-data" when browsing available datasets And "clair" is able to create a dataset access request

     Given "clair" requests consumer access to the dataset Then "bob" can see the request when viewing the dataset details